Family policy in Hungary: Current situation

-Fertility rate

 Support in salaries

-The Orbán Government kept the earlier existed family allowance (családi pótlék) and beside that introduced the family tax benefit (családi adókedvezmény).
+The Orbán Government kept the already existing family allowance (családi pótlék) and further introduced the family tax benefit (családi adókedvezmény).

+Tax benefits

+Tax benefits depend on the number of children.
+As of 2024, the following is current.
+With one child, the taxable income will be reduced by 66,670 HUF per month.
+For two children, the taxable income will be reduced by 133,330 HUF per child per month.
+For three of more children, the tax base will be reduced by 220,000 per child per month.
+Further, mothers with four or more children are completely exempt from income taxes.

 Marriage support

 The government introduced the discount for first married couples (első házasok kedvezménye): newly-married couples receive together 5,000 HUF per month for 24 months after marriage.